 It seems obvious now that at Age 52 we reach a place where we have lived out much of our divine purpose and get to choose whether or not to stay on the planet.
 Everyone gets to ask themselves if they want to continue to live or leave this lifetime.
 I have noticed in my own family and friends, and even with celebrities that opportunities disguised as health issues or accidents happen within a year or so of this age to help provide that very choice.
 Live or leave?

-In Robert Lee Camp’s newsletter, The Voice of the Seven Thunders (September 2005 Issue), he says, “I noticed earlier that many people die, either in their Age 52 year or within a year or so of that age.
+In Robert Lee Camp’s newsletter (Sept 2005), he says, “I noticed earlier that many people die, either in their Age 52 year or within a year or so of that age.
 This alone seems unusual since we can live so much longer these days due to modern medicine.
 At 52 I am as healthy as I can be but I can see that there is some force within me, questioning my existence here on Terra.
 It is like a voice asking myself, ‘Do I have a good reason to stay here any longer?’”
 As Robert points out, we have a chance to hear our inner voice asking to make a stand for life and deciding if we deserve something much better.

 Some say “yes” and others, like “Superman” actor Christopher Reeve, say “no.” Reeve had turned his personal tragedy into a public crusade and from his wheelchair became the nation’s most recognizable spokesman for spinal cord research.
 At Age 52, he chose to leave.
 His birth date ironically was September 25, 1952.
 (Notice the 25 and 52 in his birth date.
 His wife, Dana, died later in 2006 eleven days before her 45th birthday.
 Age 44 is called a PreBirth Year and Age 45 is called the Re-Birth Year.)

 Another interesting fun fact about Age 52 is there are also 52 weeks in a year.
-A year is complete and ends after 52 weeks as we have just experienced for 2010.
+A year is complete and ends after 52 weeks as we have just experienced for 2013.
 It is over and now we look forward to see how we are going to play out the next 52 weeks.
 The number 52 is a very spiritual number (5+2=7) and plays out in very unique ways in our lives.
-While this “Critical Year” may sound difficult, it is a Jupiter year, a very blessed year, in the 7-Year Scripts for everyone (see Age 7 in The Cards of Life: Book of Quadrations).
+While this “Critical Year” may sound difficult, it is a Jupiter year, a very blessed year.
 It can bring magical events into the inner workings of our lives.
 You may also notice that many things that you began around age 44 or 45 will now be finished or completed in some way.
 Look for the magic and you will find it.
 I did!

 Here are some people who decided to exit the world’s stage in or around their “Critical Year” of 52.
 (While there are people dying at every age of life, note that most of these famous people had access to and/or could afford the best medical services available in their time.
 The names below are listed by age (in days) at the time of their departure.)